 No matter how well you care for your teeth, dentures may eventually become necessary for your oral and overall health.
-Thankfully, high-quality dentures that are professionally fitted to your mouth can offer many positive benefits.
+Thankfully, high-quality professionally fitted dentures can offer many health benefits.

-Contrary to the concerns of many, dentures can actually help you look younger with strong, white teeth.
+Contrary to popular belief dentures can actually help you look younger with strong, white teeth.
 They also make it easier to continue enjoying your favorites foods.
 They can increase your self-confidence and happiness with your appearance and even improve your ability to speak clearly.
 In some cases, dentures could even help improve your digestion.
 Understanding these important dental devices may help you feel more comfortable about choosing dentures.

 What Are Dentures, Exactly?

 At the most basic level, dentures are simply oral devices that hold replacement teeth.
 Unlike crowns or dental implants, dentures are not permanently affixed to other teeth, the jaw, or your mouth.
 Like a bridge, which allows for a removable replacement for a single lost tooth, users can remove dentures for cleaning and during sleep.